titan-3217/NH_UpdateMe/UpdateMe/README.md

 -----

 - Handle case when a new DS version brakes Torch so a manual installation of Torch.Server will be required.
-- I would like to see a feature like this included by default in Torch or Torch 2 in benefit of all SE community :)